gumsak/vimeo-scraper/README.md

 # vimeo-scraper
-Video scraper made with scrapy
+Video scraper made with scrapy (made for Vimeo videos)

 Work in progress: As of now, you can download public videos (Has yet to be tested with as many videos as possible).